pamiracar/pamiracar/README.md

 - 🌍 I live in Izmir, Turkey.
 - 🎓 I am a student at Izmir Ataturk High School.
 - 💻 I am learning Flutter.
 - 🖥️ I can code full-stack iOS, Android, macOS, Windows and Web apps.
-(I can code Linux apps but I haven't made any)
+(I can code Linux apps but I've never made one before)

 ---